ota-meshi/eslint-plugin-regexp/docs/rules/no-useless-dollar-replacements.md

 ## :books: Further reading

 - [MDN Web Docs - String.prototype.replace() > Specifying a string as a parameter](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/String/replace#specifying_a_string_as_a_parameter)

-## :rocket: Version

-This rule was introduced in eslint-plugin-regexp v0.6.0

 ## :mag: Implementation